sultanul-ovi/ML_DL_Notes/README.md

 ### Multiple Linear Regression

 Multiple Linear Regression uses several explanatory variables to predict the outcome of a response variable, establishing a linear relationship between them.
+- **When to Use**: Effective when multiple variables affect the dependent variable.
+Useful in cases like predicting house prices based on various features.
+- **When Not to Use**: Ineffective for non-linear relationships.
+Not recommended when independent variables are highly correlated (multicollinearity).

 #### Implementation
 ```python